 I have a confession.
 I love writing blog posts.
 In fact, earlier in my practice when I had more time I was literally publishing two blog posts per week on my counseling website!

-However, after a year of helping other therapists on their website I realize not everyone enjoys writing blogs.
+However, after a year of helping other therapists on their websites, I realize not everyone enjoys writing blogs.
 In fact, most of the therapists I work with don’t seem to enjoy it.
 On the other hand, there are private practice owners that fall into the category I am in now…we just don’t have time to write a blog!

 So, if you are going to invest time in writing a blog post for your counseling website, how long does it really need to be?